vamsimessi10/Principal-Component-Analysis---Cereal-data/README.md

 I will first clean the dataset and then create some visualizations to understand how the data is present.
 Then, I will conduct a principal component analysis to reduce dimensionality.
 We use R to answer the questions.
 The data were collected on the nutritional information and consumer rating of 77 breakfast cereals.

 For each cereal we have included 13 numerical variables and 2 categorical variables (i.e. mfr and type).
-Variable
-Name
-Description
+Variable Name; Description

 Name: Name of cereal
 mfr: Manufacturer of cereal. {A=American Home Food Products, G=General Mills, K=Kelloggs, N=Nabisco, P=Post, Q=Qauker Oats, R=Ralston Purina}